Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 Choose lower-sugar options.
 Dry wine, light beer, or spirits with club soda and a splash of citrus are better choices than sugary cocktails, margaritas, or sweetened mixed drinks.

 Avoid heavy drinking days.
-Binge drinking (4+ drinks for women, 5+ for men in a single occasion) while on a GLP-1 medication is genuinely risky, both for blood sugar crashes and for severe nausea/vomiting.
+Binge drinking (4+ drinks for women, 5+ for men in a single occasion) while on a GLP-1 medication increases the risk of side effects and complications, both for blood sugar crashes and for severe nausea/vomiting.

 Time it away from your injection.
 If you plan to have drinks at a social event, avoid injecting your medication earlier that same day.
 Some patients report stronger side effects when alcohol and a fresh dose overlap.

 Skip it during dose increases.
 The first week after moving to a higher dose is when GI side effects are at their peak.
-Adding alcohol during this adjustment window is asking for trouble.
+Adding alcohol during this adjustment window may increase the likelihood of side effects.

 When to Avoid Alcohol Entirely